witsgroup-1/campus-infrastructure-management-docs/docs/Deployment.md

 #### Transport
 We plan to show users the venue location of venues in our application by displaying the map location.
-- We will fetch their MAP API and display the locations of venues
+- We will fetch their MAP API and display the locations of venues How to stub:
+- Implement a google maps of wits.

 #### Events Managment (requires there API):